 - Mamie Ruth: Long-time clothing and jewelry boutique

 - 13 Secrets: Local and long-distance handmade jewelry boutique

 Savannah has a vibrant food and culinary scene to explore during your 2 day visit.
 I was actually surprised by the amount of wonderful restaurants to choose from!
 Most of the highly-rated restaurants are clustered in the historical downtown area, but there are a plenty of good options outside of that as well.

 Near Bull Street, I would recommend a few restaurants.
 The same spot I mentioned above, Collins Quarter, also has delicious dinner options!
 Don’t miss their boozy cocktail options and order an appetizer to start!
 Just a few blocks away is another good option– Public Kitchen & Bar.
 The stunning interior offers a beautiful ambiance, and their diverse menu options mean there is something for everyone.
 I really liked their PEI Mussels for a starter and the braised lamb shank was everything I wanted!

 My favorite meal in the downtown area however was at The Grey.
-The restaurant is built inside a former bus depot, and much of the vintage vibe remains, including the bus entryways that open up onto a beautiful patio.
-The food here is amazing too!
-Their pecan crusted catch of the day was the best thing I ate on the entire trip.
+The restaurant is built inside a former segregated bus depot, and much of the vintage decor remains, including the bus entryways that open up onto a beautiful patio.
+The genius behind this restaurant is talented WOC chef Mashama Bailey, who was featured on season 6 of Chef’s Table.
+The food here is amazing!
+The pecan crusted catch of the day was the best thing I ate on the entire trip.
 The fish was so buttery and melted in your mouth with a salty and delightful pecan crust.
-Can’t recommend this spot highly enough!
+Can’t recommend the Grey highly enough!